nadah2023/Data-Analysis-using-Docker-/README.md

-# Project Name
-Data Analysis using Docker
+# Data Analysis using Docker

 ## Overview
 The main goals of this project are to apply a K-Means model in a Docker container, preprocess a dataset, and create a visualization.
 Following that, each step's outputs will be obtained and stored locally.